 Zan’s voice awakened the boys and Joyanna too, so that everyone came to the doorway to see the first snow falling.
 Joyanna quickly shut the door again lest all the warmth from the fireplace escape and then stoked the fire in the cook stove to make a hot breakfast.
 The girls changed into their dresses, caps and aprons to help their mother while the boys changed and went out with Zan to feed the goats and cattle before the snow got deeper.
 Joyanna handed them a pail of warm water she had heated so that they could pour it in the watering trough to keep it from freezing over.

-With going to Austria still in his heart, Yon asked, “Papa does it snow in Austria?”
+With a yearning for Austria still in his heart, Yon asked, “Papa does it snow in Austria?”

 Zan looked surprised.
 “Suspect it snows in Austria, just like here…why do you ask?”

 “Because perhaps I will go there one day.”
-Yon hesitated to say more since Alaric had asked him to keep it quiet, but at times Yon felt like he would burst if he didn’t go to Austria or at least talk to someone about it.
+Yon hesitated to say more since Alaric had asked him to keep it quiet, but at times Yon felt like he would burst if he didn’t go to Austria or at least talk about it to someone.

 Zan nodded in acknowledgement, while at the same time the idea of his eldest son leaving the family was not something he could accept at the moment.
 But for weeks to come he would ponder what this could mean.

-Jehan chased after a goat that got loose.
-Zan and Yon watched as he went into the trees to fetch the goat, then they returned their concern to giving the cattle under the lean-to a little salt to make them drink.
+Jehan chased after a goat that got loose as Zan and Yon watched him go into the trees to find it, then they returned their concern to giving the cattle under the lean-to a little salt to make them drink.
 After the cattle drank from the water trough, they put out fresh fodder and

 looking again for Jehan, but not seeing him, they walked over to where they had seen him going into the trees.
 Zan called out for Jehan, but no answer.
 Yon found tracks in the snow and the two started following the tracks.
 Then the tracks stopped abruptly at the stream, the same place where Zan had trapped fish.
 Today the stream flowed slowly, but a bit deeper than usual, so carefully they crossed over, stepping along huge stones.
 Then looking for tracks on the other side and looking up and down the stream there was no sign of the goat or of Jehan.

-As they got closer to home they began seeing new tracks coming from another direction.
+As they got closer to home they began seeing new tracks coming out from the trees along the stream.
 Could these be Jehan’s?

 Wide-eyed with wonder their fears relieved as they opened the front door to see Jehan warming himself at the fireplace.
 “Where have you been?”